22 Ways to Save Income Tax in 2021 in India

 13) Investment in EPF (Employee Provident Fund)

 12% of your basic salary goes in EPF mandatorily.
 This contribution made by you towards the EPF account is eligible for a tax deduction.
 This investment option is not only lucrative from the returns point of view, but also an excellent tax saving scheme.
 If you have completed your 5 years of service, then the interest income and maturity amount so received is also tax-exempt.
-The current EPF interest rate is 8.65% in 2019.
+The current EPF interest rate is 8.15%.

 14) VPF (Voluntary Provident Fund)